muesli/duf/README.md

 List inode information instead of block usage:

     duf --inodes

+Do not display the bar in USE%:

+    duf --no-bars

 If duf doesn't detect your terminal's colors correctly, you can set a theme: